ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 		]
 	}
 ```
+However, this approach can affect `.svg` and `.css` files included from outside of CKEdtor5-related packages.

-Therefore, the best option is to use the second config, which will load only `.svg` and `.css` files that are within CKEdtor5-related packages:
+Therefore, the best option is to use the other config solution.
+This one will only load `.svg` and `.css` files imported from CKEdtor5-related packages:

 ```js
 	///[...]